-In the Sixth Form the normal course of study is a two year linear course of three subjects at Advanced level plus an EPQ The following subjects are taught to Advanced level: Art and Design, Biology, Business, Chemistry, Classical Civilisation, Computer Science, Design and Technology, Drama and Theatre Studies, Economics, English Literature, French, Geography, German, Politics, Graphic Communication, History, Latin, Mathematics, Further Mathematics, Music, Photography, Physical Education, Physics, Psychology, Religious Studies and Spanish.
+In the Sixth Form the normal course of study is a two-year linear course of three subjects at Advanced level plus an EPQ The following subjects are taught to Advanced level: Art and Design, Biology, Business, Chemistry, Classical Civilisation, Computer Science, Design and Technology, Drama and Theatre Studies, Economics, English Literature, French, Geography, German, Politics, Graphic Communication, History, Latin, Mathematics, Further Mathematics, Music, Photography, Physical Education, Physics, Psychology, Religious Studies and Spanish.

-All students in the Sixth Form follow an enrichment programme and a General RE course and continue to have lessons in Personal, Social, Health and Economic Education and PE.
-In the Upper Sixth the PSHEE programme and the General RE programme is taught on discrete off-timetable days rather than as lessons during each week.
+All students in the Sixth Form follow an enrichment programme and a RE-Act course and continue to have lessons in Personal, Social, Health and Economic Education, PE, Careers advice (UCAS) and post-18 Careers.
 As part of our commitment to 'educating the whole person', the structured Sixth Form programme aims to develop students' self-esteem, confidence and personal responsibility which enables them to make informed career choices about employment or Higher Education.
-The girls are all prepared for university entrance, and for the specific Oxbridge application procedure.
+The girls are all prepared for university entrance, and for the specific Oxbridge application procedure, or degree apprenticeships.